chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

     ./run_docker.sh ./build-scp.sh deploy
     ./run_docker.sh ./build-scp.sh clean

-The platform and filesystem used should be defined as described previously, but they can also be specified like so:
+The platform and filesystem used should be defined as described previously, but they can also be specified as the following example:
 ::

     ./run_docker.sh ./build-all -p $PLATFORM -f $FILESYSTEM -t $TC_TARGET_FLAVOR -g $TC_GPU build